wheresrhys/fetch-mock/README.md

 ## Troubleshooting

 ### `import` syntax (ES6 modules)
-For `fetch-mock` to work, you need to use the `require` syntax to obtain the `fetch` reference from `isomorphic-fetch`, so that the reference is actually shared between all the modules that use it.
+For `fetch-mock` to work with the `import` syntax, you need to `import` the module without assigning it a name for the module to actually set a global.

 If you use `import fetch from 'isomorphic-fetch'`, for example, the `fetch` reference is isolated and won't be mocked.
+You need to use `import 'isomorphic-fetch'` to update the global `fetch` reference.

 ### Environment doesn't support requiring fetch-mock?
 * If your client-side code or tests do not use a loader that respects the browser field of package.json use `require('fetch-mock/es5/client')`.